lharri73/LLib/README.md

 - `calc`
     - a command line calculator.
 Honors order of operations and parenthetical expressions.
+- `con`
+    - a command line conversion utility.
+Converts the input unit to the specified output unit.
+Units can be customized in `units.txt`.
+This works by building a graph of valid conversion, then performing dijkstras to find the path that requires the least number of conversions to reach the desired unit.
+The conversion path is printed as well as the converted value.
 - `mvdl`
     - Moves the most recently modified file in your downloads folder to the currnet location of the shell.
 Takes no arguments.
 That is all.